 INTRODUCTION

 Inflammatory bowel disease (IBD) is an umbrella term used to describe chronic inflammation in the human digestive tract.
 IBDs are characterized by diarrhea, rectal bleeding, abdominal pain, fatigue and weight loss.
-IBDs are prevalent in western countries, although they are on the rising track in the Asian countries, which mimics the prevelance in American and European countries.
+IBDs are prevalent in western countries, although they are on the rising track in the Asian countries, which mimics the prevalence in American and European countries.
 When the burden of IBD is compared between eastern and western countries, the prevalence of IBD in India, which is one of the eastern countries, is found to be the highest.
 The imbalance in pro-oxidants and antioxidants in the gut leads to inflammation.
 Despite having antibiotic medication, the prevalence of IBD is still high worldwide.
 Thus, there is a need to investigate small molecule therapeutic approaches to stop the increase in the number of cases of IBD.
 In humans, reactive oxygen species (ROS) function as regulators and mediators to ensure correct cell functioning[1,2].
 Overproduction of ROS can easily induce damage to proteins, nucleic acids or lipids through free radical reactions.
 Therefore, in the event of excess ROS production, protective antioxidant mechanisms are required to prevent oxidative stress[1,2].
 ROS include superoxides, nitric oxides (NO), hydroxyl radicals, singlet oxygen and hydrogen peroxide (H2O2) that contributes to cellular damage, leading to inflammation.
 IBD is known for the occurrence of oxidative stress.
 Ulcerative colitis (UC), which is one type of IBD, leads to the increased generation of highly toxic ROS that exceeds the capacity of the limited intestinal antioxidative defense system[3,4].
 Oxidative stress in IBD is the key factor for progression of inflammation and is identified by the increased production of ROS, decreased antioxidant molecules and enzymes (beta-carotene, vitamin C and vitamin E) and enhanced lipid peroxidation in the intestine[5].

 In the inflammatory processes, intestinal cells of inflamed tissue in response to chemical agents or pathogens, produce high levels of ROS and superoxide anions[6].
 Exposure to antigens for a short period of time does not cause any harm because of the adequate first-line defense system producing antioxidative enzymes for protection[6].
 However, in chronic intestinal inflammation, there is persistent high ROS production.
 This process damages the intestinal epithelial barrier, enhances inflammation and injures the intestinal epithelium[6].
 Lipid peroxidation is another process that involves a source of secondary free radicals, which directly interact with other biomolecules.
 The lipid peroxidation depends on the number of double bonds; therefore, polyunsaturated fatty acids are the most susceptible to oxidation.
 Lipid peroxidation occurs on polyunsaturated fatty acids located on the cell membrane[7].
 Superoxide anion radicals, H2O2 and hydroxyl radicals secreted by neutrophils and other phagocytes, causes cell membrane to be impaired, eventually leading to cell death by lipid peroxidation[6].
 Enhanced free radicals in the gut can exert peroxidation of membrane phospholipids of intestinal epithelial cells, resulting in the release of toxic products like malondialdehyde (MDA) that can cause damage and cellular stress.
 MDA is the key breakdown product of lipid peroxides, which is present in the plasma of IBD patients[6].
 Increased level of MDA in plasma of Crohn’s disease (CD) patients is considered to be anoxidative stress marker[6].
 Decreased superoxide dismutase (SOD)-2 expression is one of the identification markers in colitis-induced mice.